faizanmalik2023/perdiem/README.md

 ### Limitations

-1. **Expo Go Restrictions**: Some native features may be limited in Expo Go
-2. **Google Sign-In**: Requires proper Firebase configuration and Google Cloud Console setup
-3. **Location Accuracy**: Depends on device GPS and network location services
+1. **Location Accuracy**: Depends on device GPS and network location services
-4. **Notification Timing**: Push notifications may be delayed on some devices
+2. **Notification Timing**: Push notifications may be delayed on some devices
-5. **Offline Mode**: No offline functionality - requires internet connection
+3. **Offline Mode**: No offline functionality - requires internet connection
-6. **Browser Limitations**: Some features may not work in web browser
+4. **Browser Limitations**: Some features may not work in web browser

 ### Known Issues

-1. **iOS Simulator**: Google Sign-In may not work in iOS Simulator
 2. **Expo Go**: Some native modules may have limitations
 3. **Development Build**: Requires development build for full native functionality

-## 🎥 Demo Video

-**Loom Video Link**: [Add your Loom video link here]

-*Note: Replace the placeholder with your actual Loom video URL once recorded.*

 ## 🧪 Testing Checklist